Testing is the first step.

 Not all struggles in school are due to ADHD or learning disabilities.
 Before you start planning what to do for ADHD or LDs, make sure you or your child actually has been diagnosed.
 Clinical psychologist can administer full scale tests.

 These tests are long, but they're very thorough and can give you more insight into how your child's mind works than you ever imagined!
 These tests can also tell you how the diagnosis impacts learning and daily functioning.
 (You may have needs that you weren't aware of!)
 Once you find out what to do for ADHD or the learning disability that you or your child has, write down the psychologist's tips, insights and recommendations, and take them seriously.

-Find a tutor who is experienced and comfortable tutoring students with ADHD or learning disabilities.
+Find a tutor near you in Bowie who is experienced and comfortable tutoring students with ADHD or learning disabilities.

 When thinking about how to help a child with ADHD or an LD, parents know that frustration and attention span can be huge obstacles, especially after a long school day.
-Parents trying to figure out what to do for ADHD or LD children also know that a child's surroundings and level of alertness can make or break a tutoring session.
+Parents trying to figure out what to do for ADHD or LD children also know that a child's surroundings and level of alertness can make or break an after school tutoring session.

 Help beat the stigma!
 Even geniuses have learning disabilities!